williamthecon/sudoku-solver/README.md

 # sudoku-solver
-Solves any sudoku automatically, but hasn't any implemented error handling.
+Just a little side-project to automatically solve a sudoku.
+Can be used for fun or whatever ... it is not designed to be fast, just plainly written.

 # Use
-Import the solve function and input the field formatted as shown in the following example.
+Import the `solve` function and input the field formatted as shown in the following example.
 To print out a field you can use the `fprint` function.

 ```
 from sudoku_solver import solve, fprint